hpca2021/Refraser-awareScheduling/README.md

 * Generate the scheduling table with the coming processes having different process priority numbers.

 Example for the second mode:
-  * We find the safe zone of deep learning processes by input the 10 concurrent processes with their priorities are 1,2,3,-4,-5,-6,-7,-8,0,1 as described in [process_prio_map.dat](process_prio_map.dat)
+  * We find the safe zone of processes by input the 10 concurrent processes with their priorities are 1,2,3,-4,-5,-6,-7,-8,0,1 as described in [process_prio_map.dat](process_prio_map.dat)
   ```
   10
   1,2,3,-4,-5,-6,-7,-8,0,1
   ```
-  * We run the "Refraser-awareScheduling.py" with the option **enable_file_prio_map=1**
+  * We run the "SoftRefreshScheduling.py" with the option **enable_file_prio_map=1**
   ```
-  python Refraser-awareScheduling.py
+  python SoftRefreshScheduling.py
   ```
   * The output [schedule.csv](schedule.csv):
   ```